Mutoxicated/HYPER/devlog.md

 I also kinda played a bit with the particle system to do some effects for when the bullets collide, so yeah.
 That's pretty much everything I did today.

 Tomorrow I'll actually get to making the first enemy, and also start decorating the Arena with stuff, should be fun.

+## Day 11

+Didn't even open Unity today :/ Lately my sleep schedule hasn't been the best, but I will try to improve it in the following days.

+Sorry.